 The good news is that, despite all the odds, It is possible to get a foot in the door.
 Dependent on you going about things the right way.

 Leaving college or university can be intimidating, especially when you’re entering the marketplace with little or no experience behind you.
 However, it’s important to remember that at some point, even the most successful business people started out with zero experience.
 Using hard work and having confidence in your abilities, you can win that coveted position.

 Here are some helpful tips to get your dream job:

-Lack of experience doesn’t necessarily equate to lack of skills, so write down all of the essential skills required for the job you’re interested in and think about how you fit the bill.
-How can you show your skills in communication, research, ICT and problem solving?
+Lack of experience doesn’t necessarily equate to a lack of skills, so write down all of the essential skills required for the job you’re interested in and think about how you fit the bill.
+How can you show your skills in communication, research, ICT and problem-solving?

 When applying for a job you need to show that you are a suitable candidate, so take the time to find the link between your informal or formal experience and your personal traits and the required skills for the job in question, using all of your analytical skills and creativity.